Kalmarr120/Kalmarr_NAI_Public/main_NAI_research_document.md

 #### 5.1(a) `***` Signpost

-_June 23/24 2021: Significant testing was done into the use of `***` as a signpost to help break the AI's concentration on the prompt/story while allowing it to focus on the more recent information available to it._
+_Updated (June 27, 2021):_ Follow-up testing of signposts has demonstrated that, in fact, `-4` may be a preferable insertion position for the signpost, which puts it right after the Author's Note.
+I will keep the below for now and will update to reflect that later.
+Please keep in mind while reading that `-4` is the recommendation, and not `-5`.

+_Further Updated (June 27, 2021):_ Further testing of before-entries signposts has not yielded successful results.
+Noticed lowered cohesion and a general worsening of quality/creativity in the outputs.
+In addition, multiple signposts at varied locations in the context do not appear to have had a positive effect on outputs, with similar (although not as severe) impacts as before-entry signposts.
+May conduct further testing, but for now one signpost at `-5` and `-1000` appears to be preferable for recommended use.

-I am recommending signposts, in particular one signpost of `***` at insertion `-5` and priority `-1000`, based on the below.
+I am recommending signposts, in particular one signpost of `***` at insertion ~~`-5`~~ `-4` and priority `-1000`, based on the below.
 This applies especially if using OPVAM's settings (defined in this document above) and the featherlite format.
 The principles are likely to apply with other insertion levels and formats, but personal testing may be required to see what positioning will be effective for you.

-My testing was first done with default settings and 0.6 randomness, then Monky's settings (now recommended):
+My testing was first done with default settings and 0.6 randomness, then Monky's settings (I may be adjusting this recommendation--testing ongoing.
+See section 3. for information):
 > Randomness: `0.8`<br>
 > Top-K Sampling: `disabled`<br>
 > Nucleus Sampling: `disabled`<br>